-Funding sources: Departmental reserves, central reserves, gifts/grants responsibility) requires a written explanation from the appropriate department budget official.
+Funding sources: Departmental reserves, central reserves, gifts/grants

-Required approvals: Dean, Director or Department Head, AVP of CPDC, VP of UE, FA, BAO, and VP & CFO of A&F g.
-Major Non-Recurring Maintenance and Repair Projects-(NRMR)
+Required approvals: Dean, Director or Department Head, AVP of CPDC, VP of UE, FA, BAO, and VP & CFO of A&F

-Planning: The VP of Administration & Finance approves these projects in aggregate in the annual capital budget, where they are presented according to area of financial responsibility (e.g., Academic, Athletics, Housing, Parking and CCCS).
+Planning: The VP of Administration & Finance approves these projects in aggregate in the annual capital budget, where they are presented according to the area of financial responsibility (e.g., Academic, Athletics, Housing, Parking, or CCCS).
 An actual/budget comparison will be reported quarterly.
-Any unfavorable variance to the aggregate budget (by financial
+Any unfavorable variance to the aggregate budget (by financial responsibility) requires a written explanation from the appropriate department budget official.